Animal Behavior Notes

 Varieties of Animal behavior:

-• Innate or stereotypic behavior: this kind of behavior includes genetic mechanisms with that animals face the environment.
+- Innate or stereotypic behavior: this kind of behavior includes genetic mechanisms with that animals face the environment.
 The innate behavior is migration, leadership, mating, dominance, etc. it's genetic behavior therefore it may be transmitted although generation to generation.

-• Learned behavior: this sort of animal behavior is learned through the course of the life cycle, i.e. type past experience. this sort of animal behavior is brief lived and depends on the memory of organisms.
+- Learned behavior: this sort of animal behavior is learned through the course of the life cycle, i.e. type past experience. this sort of animal behavior is brief lived and depends on the memory of organisms.

-• Reflex action The rapid or immediate response to the stimulus is called reflex action.
+The rapid or immediate response to the stimulus is called reflex action.
 It is automatic or unconscious.
 Reflex action is also known as an automatic response.
-There are two types of reflex action

-innate or not learned, for example closing the eyes when approaching an object and secreting saliva in the mouth when seeing sour food -soft.
+Simple reflexes: Simple reflexes are innate or not learned, for example closing the eyes when approaching an object and secreting saliva in the mouth when seeing sour food -soft.

 Conditional reflexes: responses elicited by learning or experiences, for example, the ringing of a bell and the secretion of saliva in dogs.